OXID-eSales/graphql-base-module/docs/development.rst

 -------------------

 You have two ways to write integration tests for your GraphQL module, see below.
 Those tests need the Shop to be setup and your module alongside the GraphQL Base module installed.
-You can run them via ``vendor/bin/runtests`` or (for Codeception) via ``vendor/bin/runtests-codeception``.
+You can run them via
+``vendor/bin/phpunit -c vendor/oxid-esales/graphql-base/tests/phpunit.xml``
+or (for Codeception) via
+``vendor/bin/codecept run acceptance -c vendor/oxid-esales/graphql-base/tests/codeception.yml``.

 Using PHPUnit
 ^^^^^^^^^^^^^